beastrc/learn-web3_dapp/markdown/secret/SET_CONTRACT_VALUE.md

 //...
 // Increment the counter
 const handleMsg = {increment: {}};
-const response = await client.execute(contract, handleMsg);
+const response = await client.execute(contractId, handleMsg);
 //...
 ```

 **What happened in the code above?**

 - We're calling the `execute` method of the `SigningCosmWasmClient`, passing to it:
-  - The `contract`, which is the contract address.
+  - The `contractId`, which is the contract address.
   - The `{ increment: {} }` object which represents the name of the method we are calling and the parameters we're passing to it.
 Again, we are passing an empty object as there are no arguments.

 ---